 That the world is different now than it was four months ago is obvious.
 How the world is different is less obvious.
 Consumer behaviors have changed.
 The ways we work, learn, shop, stay in touch, relax, and travel have all been transformed by our fears of contracting a virus and our intense exposure to, and adoption of, new digital services.
 In response, many of us are opting out of products and services that are perceived to have a high risk for COVID-19 exposure and/or finding digital ways to do things that we once did in person.
 Loyalty programs are not immune.
 Ask yourself: will you book thirty hotel room nights this year?
 Next year?
 How about 75,000 qualifying air travel miles?
 Probably not.
 But I’d wager that you’re still planning a vacation with your family, perhaps just somewhere within driving distance and in a vacation rental that’s been thoroughly disinfected.

 Let’s start with better understanding post-COVID consumers, and setting a direction for the new Loyalty Program (or a reinvention of an old one).
 The innovator’s toolkit — modern research methods paired with a disciplined empathy for consumers and a deep understanding of customer lifetime value economics — is perfect for this.
 What is the post-COVID vacation?
 The post-COVID business trip?
 The post-COVID coffee break?
 The post-COVID happy hour?
 These end-to-end journeys will need to be completely reimagined and reinvented for a germaphobe consumer, and the loyalty programs meant to drive deeper engagement with these consumers will need to conceptualize and validate new hero elements: partnerships, rewards, and experiences.
-That loyalty programs needed to balance the emotional with the functional aspects of human (as distinct from corporate) loyalty was a breakthrough insight ten years ago (we wrote about it here).
+That loyalty programs needed to balance the emotional with the functional aspects of human (as distinct from corporate) loyalty was a breakthrough insight ten years ago.
 Today, more than ever, they also need to rethink the customer behaviors that will drive growth, and the program rules that will incentivize the “right” customer (and employee) behaviors and spend.
 Consider your first post-COVID air travel experience: will you be the flyer in the hazmat suit?
 Or the flyer going about your business as usual?
 And how would you like your airline to treat you?
 The elements of human loyalty that have made these programs so successful — what we long ago coined “The Four Rs,” Respect, Reciprocity, Rewards, and Recognition — will need to manifest in different ways post-COVID.
 Recognizing a traveler’s post-COVID comfort level and personalizing the social distancing experience to his/her preferences is but one of the new ways in which these programs will need to exist.

 Program owners will need to solve for the what and the why of the New Loyalty Program, and then invest in the how.
 And, of course, the economics of these programs will need to pencil out in ways that reverse COVID-19 losses and lead to business improvement.